8 April 2026

 How to Set a Whitelist & Password on Your Hytale Server

-This guide covers two methods to restrict access to your Hytale server: whitelisting specific players and setting a server password.
-You can use either method, or both together for maximum security.
+This guide covers two ways to restrict access to your Hytale server: whitelisting specific players and setting a server password.
+You can use either, or both together for maximum security.

-Important: Manual edits while the server is running may be overwritten.
+Important: Manual edits to config.json, whitelist.json, permissions.json, or bans.json while the server is running may be silently overwritten on shutdown.
+Stop the server first, edit, then start it again.

 Whitelist vs password: which to use?